rlipsc/polymorph/README.md

 These events are directly injected during a state change without any call overhead.
 This makes them great for component initialisations/deinitialisations, monitoring, and other light work.

 Each event *appends* code, which is run in the order the event code is added.
 This allows extending events on components even if they already have existing event code.

-Note: as these events are defined during `makeEcs` they *do not have access to the sealed ECS*.
-This is important because it means you ***cannot add or remove components*** within these events.

 | Event | Parameters | Triggered |
 |---|---|---|